dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 ### .Domain

 This is the heart of the whole solution.
 We store here entities, value objects, enumerations, domain events and other core structures.

+### .Tests.Unit

+Project to present structure of unit tests

+### .Tests.Integration

+This layer contains the integrations tests.

+Here we do not use the WebApplicationFactory approach, but we create DI container in more manual way.

+Moreover, tests are done on the test database, but the test cleaning is required (see TestDataGeneratorBase.CleanDatabaseFromTestData)

+### .Tests.Integration.Container

+This layer contains the integrations tests.

+Here we use the proper approach of using the WebApplicationFactory.

+Moreover, we use TestContianers library, to make all integrations test in sql database inside the container, so the additional database cleaning is not required (like in Shopway.Tests.Integration)